cdurth/TimeTest/README.md

 4. select either `HTTP` or `HTTPS`, sever will then start
 5. issue `GET` requests to the respective protocol on port 3000 `localhost:3000/timestamp`
 6. each server will also echo a request to itself and the JSON payload every 5 seconds to the console.

+SSL keys are for demonstration purposes only, it is recommended you generate your own.